50,000 sq. foot indoor soccer complex could be coming to Jacksonville

 “Typically, our adult teams come, they play, they have a beer and a bite to eat and they go home,” McArdle said.
 “So, it becomes almost like a community center.”

 A community center that McArdle said isn’t solely targeted at those who are of legal drinking age.
 XL Sports offers a variety of youth programs that range from competitive play to developmental classes.
-The youngest current participant is an 18-month-old, with the average age group being 4 years old to 12 years old.
-In terms of adult programs, McArdle said the most popular age group starts at 25 years old and can go as high as 67 years old, as seen at the Orlando facility.
+The youngest current participant is an 18-month-old, with the average age group being 4-12 years old.
+In terms of the adult programs, McArdle said they are most popular among those in their 20s and older.

-A typical soccer season at XL Sports costs around $75 and lasts for eight weeks.
+A typical soccer season at XL Sports lasts for eight weeks and costs around $75.
 The fee breaks down to about $10 per visit, which includes a schedule for the entire season, regulation balls and referees.

-“All you have to do is rock up at your game time and then we take care of everything else,” McArdle said.
+“All you have to do is rock up at your game time and then we take care of everything else,” said McArdle.

 An open house hiring event is slated to be held when the facility gets closer to opening.
 A total of 15 to 30 positions, not including referees and coaches, will need to be filled within the first 24 months.
 McArdle said XL Sports will be looking to hire local sports enthusiasts and those who are interested in future sports careers.